chaptastNc/Gridonkulous/readme.md

 ###Usage

 Import grid.less into your Less stylesheet and change the variables at the top if necessary.
-You can set up your grid with any number of columns and set your gutter in px, ems, or %; Each column is 100% by default (mobile-first design) so set a breakpoint where you want the columns to kick in.
+You can set up your grid with any number of columns and set your gutter in %; Each column is 100% by default (mobile-first design) so set a breakpoint where you want the columns to kick in.

 ###Example